krishna426426/ACI_Infrastructure_as_Code/README.md

-# Welcome to ACI Infrastrucure as Code Hands on Lab
+# Welcome to Terraform ACI Hands on Lab

 ### Introduction